 Now, assume that the lemma holds for the tree with a height less than $k \geq 1$.
 It suffices to show that the lemma also holds for a tree with height $k+1$ and its root $i$.
 From the same perspective in the proofs of the \cref{lem:acc-time-srw-neighbor}, we can view the random walk returning to $i$ as follows:

 \begin{enumerate} \item We choose a node $\rx_1 = l$ from $\mathcal{N}(i)$ uniformly.
 Then, from node $l$, we return to $l$ to reach $i$. (i.e., we have to pay penalty amounts to return time of $l$) \item In node $l$, we try to reach $i$ by selecting edge $(l, i)$ with probability $\frac{1}{d_l - 1}$.
-Thus, the average number of failure of failure is $d_l - 2$. \item If we fail to reach $i$ from $l$, we should return to $l$ for a next chance to reach $i$. i.e., a average failure penalty amounts to a return time of $l$ in subtree with root $l$. \end{enumerate} Hence,
+Thus, the average number of failures is $d_l - 2$. \item If we fail to reach $i$ from $l$, we should return to $l$ for a next chance to reach $i$. i.e., an average failure penalty amounts to a return time of $l$ in the subtree with root $l$. \end{enumerate} Hence,